ManishKhurmi/manishkhurmi.github.io/README.md

 Key Achievement: spotted a new customer trend that was used to improve our lending model generating £1.5 million in revenue

-## CAREER BREAK (_2021 - 2023_)
-**COVID-19 RESPONSE UNIT, NHS**
-- Clinically trained to administer Vaccines for all age groups and demographics.
-Patient-centred care while administering vaccines, reassuring individuals and addressing any concerns they may have.

-**ECONOMICS TUTOR, THE ACCESS PROJECT**
-- Dedicated expertise to students who come from underprivileged or disadvantaged backgrounds.

-**CARER FOR SPECIAL NEEDS**
-- Responsible for making critical medical and social care decisions, ensuring their well-being and comfort while navigating the challenges of their condition